HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 So read up, take some notes, and start catching more trout on spinners!

-While it might seem silly to go to a lake or stream and repeatedly cast your favorite spinner to the exact same spot, I'm sure many of you are guilty of this at least a couple times; I know I am.
+While it might seem silly to go to a lake or stream and repeatedly cast your favorite spinner to the exact same spot, I'm sure many of you are guilty of this at least a couple of times; I know I am.
 Often this happens if I am having a conversation or distracted for some other reason.
 In general, this is a bad plan.
 Sure you might get lucky and find out that the fish are right in front of you, but often it's not.

 "Fan casting" refers to covering more water with your lure.
 Visualize the water in front of you as a clock.
 Don't just cast to 12 o'clock; instead cast from 9 o'clock to 3 o'clock.
 Cover all the water within your casting radius.

 Sometimes I wonder if the need for fan casting isn't one of the causes of "beginners luck."
-Personally, I don't believe in luck, so instead I try to figure out what causes it.
-Inexperienced anglers often times have little control over where their lure goes.
+Personally, I don't believe in luck, so instead, I try to figure out what causes it.
+Inexperienced anglers often have little control over where their lure goes.
 The result is that they fish randomly in many different directions, so, even if by accident, they are fan casting.
 Who knows, maybe I'm crazy.

 Another mistake I notice a lot of anglers make is that they begin to reel in the spinner as soon as it hits the water.
 If the trout are feeding near the surface, you'll be fine; but this is not always the case.
 If the trout are holding deeper in the water column, chances are it will be a very slow day.